rickichann/debeziumKinesisCustomSMTPublic/README.md

 # Custom Single Message Transform (SMT) for Debezium

-This project demonstrates how to create a custom SMT (Single Message Transform) for [Debezium](https://debezium.io/) using Maven.
+This project demonstrates how to create a custom SMT (Single Message Transform) for [Debezium]([https://debezium.io/](https://debezium.io/documentation/reference/stable/operations/debezium-server.html) using Maven.

 ## Overview

-The custom SMT implemented here selects the `id` field if available; otherwise, it falls back to using the `_id` field as the partition key.
+The custom SMT implemented here selects the `id` field if available; otherwise, it falls back to using the `_id` field as the partition key (or you can add another column).
 This is useful when working with sinks like Amazon Kinesis that require custom partition key logic.

 ## Project Structure